itzCozi/itzCozi/README.md

 [![Cooper's GitHub stats](https://github-readme-stats.vercel.app/api?username=itzCozi&theme=dracula)](https://replit.com/@cozi08)

 Hi I am cooper and I am a programmer my main langauge is python but I am also learning C++ as of now.
-Recently I've been making pull request to help people make code more accessible and Open-Source.
-I am also very cool and you should reach out to me so we work on an open source project together.
+Recently I've been making pull request to help people make code more accessible and Open-Source, I am also very cool and you should reach out to me so we work on an open source project together.

 Contact Me